shsajjadi/OctaveCoder/README.md

 NAME

 Any function name that can be called from the command-line including the name of a function file or a name of a command-line function.
+Scripts are also supported.
-Octave instructions of the function and all of its dependencies are translated to C++ and the C++ source is compiled to .oct file.
+Octave instructions of the function/script and all of its dependencies are translated to C++ and the C++ source is compiled to .oct file.
 NAME can be a character string or a cell array of character strings.
 If a cell array of strings is provided, for each name a .oct file is generated.
 If an empty string is provided no .oct file is created.
 It can be used in combination with "upgrade" option.

 The following pairs of options and values are accepted: